Web presence

 A web presence is a location on the World Wide Web where a person, business, or some other entity is represented (see also web property and point of presence).

 Examples of a web presence for a person could be a personal website, a blog, a profile page, a wiki page, or a social media point of presence (e.g. a LinkedIn profile, a Facebook account, or a Twitter account).
 Examples of a web presence for a business or some other entity could be a corporate website, a microsite, a page on a review site, a wiki page, or a social media point of presence (e.g., a LinkedIn company page and/or group, a Facebook business/brand/product page, or a Twitter account).

 Every web presence is associated with a unique web address to distinguish one point of presence from another.

-Owned vs. Unowned
+Owned vs. unowned

 Web presence can either be owned or unowned.
 Owned media exists when a single person or group can control the content that is published on its web presence (e.g. a corporate website or a personal Twitter account).
 However, when a single person or group cannot solely control the content, the creator is different from the owner.
 This is considered unowned media (see earned media).
-A Wikipedia or Yelp page about a person, company, or product would be an example of a known (or "earned") web presence.
+A Wikipedia page or a Yelp page about a person, company, or product would be an example of a known (or "earned") web presence.

 Occasionally, a first form of media known as "paid media" is often included in the discussion of media types: "earned vs. owned vs. paid".
 Paid media is commonly found in the form of advertisements, but it is not considered a form of web presence.